kanisterio/kanister/examples/mysql-kopia-repository-server/README.md

 $ kubectl create -f ./examples/mysql-kopia-repository-server/mysql-blueprint.yaml -n kanister
 ```

 Once MySQL is running, you can populate it with some data.
-Let's add a table called "pets" to a test database:
+Let's add a table called `pets` to a `test` database:

 ```bash
 # Connect to MySQL by running a shell inside MySQL's pod